 The whole staff team meet weekly at training sessions where messages and essential information are communicated and shared regarding key pupils, intervention strategies and relevant research and policies.
-In addition to this, all staff receive half termly professional development related to a specific area of SEND, as well as having access to fortnightly 'Inclusion Briefings' from the Inclusion Leader which unpick a particular area of SEND focusing on presenting needs and the strategies that can support this.
+In addition to this, all staff receive half termly professional development related to a specific area of SEND, as well as having access to regular 'Inclusion Briefings' from the Inclusion Leader which unpick a particular area of SEND focusing on presenting needs and the strategies that can support this.

-All staff have regular opportunities for coaching and mentoring and play an active role in their continuing professional development, including access to the NASEN (National Association for Special Educational Needs) knowledge hub.
+All staff have opportunities for coaching and mentoring and play an active role in their continuing professional development, including access to the National College Professional Development Platform.